-The modern design provides you with an unrestricted air flow while offering maximum protection.
+The modern design provides you with unrestricted airflow while offering maximum protection.
 Inside, it has a gel frame that ensures you can fit it to fit your jaw to perfection.
 Another great benefit is that it is incredibly comfortable.
-In fact, this is the one most comfortable mouthguard I’ve ever worn.
-It has double layers for increased protection, is very soft and flexible and is one of the most durable options out there.
+In fact, this is the most comfortable mouthguard I’ve ever worn.
+It has double layers for increased protection, is very soft and flexible, and is one of the most durable options out there.

 The SISU 1.6 Aero Guard is considered by many to be the one best BJJ mouthguard of all times.
 Or at least until SISU come up with a better version.
 As far as dental protection goes, this is definitely one of the top options you can use in any sport, not just BJJ.
 In terms of size, this mouthguard might seem too thin to be effective.
 This is not true.
 Although it is up to 50% thinner than your regular mouthguard, it actually offers more protection than most other related products.
 Because of this, it fits perfectly providing complete protection against all kinds of trauma.